Bothrops alternatus: Habitat

-Occurs in tropical and semitropical forests, as well as temperate deciduous forests.
-According to Gallardo (1977), it prefers marshes, low-lying swamps, riparian zones and other humid habitats.
+Bothrops alternatus occurs in tropical and semitropical forests, as well as temperate deciduous forests.
+According to Gallardo (1977), it prefers marshes, low-lying swamps, riparian zones, and other humid habitats.
 It is also said to be common in sugarcane plantations.
-It is found in a variety of habitats depending on the latitude, including open fields and rocky areas in the Sierra de Achiras in Córdoba and the Sierra de la Ventana in Buenos Aires in Argentina, fluvial areas, grasslands and cerrado.
+It is found in a variety of habitats depending on the latitude, including open fields and rocky areas in the Sierra de Achiras in Córdoba and the Sierra de la Ventana in Buenos Aires Province, Argentina; fluvial areas; grasslands; and cerrado.
 However, it is usually absent in dry environments.

 Reproduction

-Females, depending on their size, give birth to varying numbers of live young.
+Sexually mature females of B. alternatus, depending on their size, give birth to varying numbers of live young.
 Leitão de Araujo and Ely (1980) reported on two litters that had average weights of 17.4 g and 17.5 g and average total lengths of 31.0 cm and 31.3 cm, with captive females giving birth to 3-12 young.
 Cardinale and Avila (1997) collected one female in 1995 that was found to contain 26 embryos.
-Haller and Martins (1999) determined that the species produces 1-24 offspring at a time.
-Neonates are identical to the adults, except that they are more brightly colored.
-Neonates are capable of a venomous strike immediately when they are born.
+Haller and Martins (1999) determined that the species produces up to 24 offspring at a time.
+Neonates are identical to the adults, except that they are more brightly colored, and they are capable of a venomous strike immediately when they are born.